ncheong-141/Numerical-function-static-library/Code-description.md

           - Code safety

-          - Use of template functions
+          - Use of template functions.

+          - Operator and function overloading.

+          - Usage of all std::vector member functions

           - Creation of interfaces